jwgrenning/tddec-code/README.md

 ---
 ---

-### If you want to go it the old way, without docker...
+### If you want to try without docker, you might run into the problem of
+moving targets for CppUTest, gcc and clang.
 ---
 ---
 ---